 Categorizing uncertainty: Accuracy vs. precision

-Scientific measurements also incorporate variability, and scientists report this as uncertainty in an effort to share the level of error that they found acceptable in their measurements with others.
+Scientific measurements also incorporate variability, and scientists report this as uncertainty in an effort to share with others the level of error that they found acceptable in their measurements.
 But uncertainty in science does not imply doubt as it does in everyday use.
 Scientific uncertainty is a quantitative measurement of variability in the data.
 In other words, uncertainty in science refers to the idea that all data have a range of expected values as opposed to a precise point value.
 This uncertainty can be categorized in two ways: accuracy and precision.

 The term precision, by comparison, describes the degree to which individual measurements vary around a central value.
 Measurements with high precision are highly reproducible because repeated measurement will reliably give a similar result; however, they may or may not be accurate (Figure 2).